outdoorbits/little-backup-box/README.md

 <h3>Some major developement-steps:</h3>
 <ul>
+	<li>Image-viewer mejiro is replaced by a integrated solution offering much faster options to find images.</li>
 	<li>Multiple cloud-services can be used as storage.
 Check for <b>rclone</b> at the settings.</li>
 	<li>Mounting devices is managed by UUIDs.
 If a device disconnects*2, it can be automatically reconnected.
 The backup-process becomes much more robust.</li>
 	<li>Some tools are added (check device, repair device)</li>